MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 ## How it works

-You set the the region, environment, and estimated data ingestion of your cluster.
-Then, the calculator estimates a monthly cost based on auto-selected or manually-selected specifications in each of the following components:
+You set the region, environment, and estimated data ingestion of your cluster.
+Then, the calculator estimates a monthly cost based on auto-selected or manually selected specifications in each of the following components:

 * Engine instances
 * Data management instances